matteocoletta/ios_sdk/README.md

 ### <a id="disable-tracking"></a>Disable tracking

-You can disable the adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `NO`. **This setting is remembered between sessions**, but it can only be activated after the first session.
+You can disable the Adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `NO`. **This setting is remembered between sessions**, but it can only be activated after the first session.

 ```objc
 [Adjust setEnabled:NO];
 ```

-<a id="is-enabled">You can check if the adjust SDK is currently enabled by calling the function `isEnabled`.
-It is always possible to activate the adjust SDK by invoking `setEnabled` with the enabled parameter as `YES`.
+<a id="is-enabled">You can check if the Adjust SDK is currently enabled by calling the function `isEnabled`.
+It is always possible to activate the Adjust SDK by invoking `setEnabled` with the enabled parameter as `YES`.

 ### <a id="gdpr-forget-me"></a>GDPR right to be forgotten
  In accordance with article 17 of the EU's General Data Protection Regulation (GDPR), you can notify Adjust when a user has exercised their right to be forgotten.
 Calling the following method will instruct the Adjust SDK to communicate the user's choice to be forgotten to the Adjust backend: